MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Microsoft Edge determines what data to send to Bing Chat based on the user's **query** and their consent to share data with Microsoft.
 For questions that don't need **browsing context**, such as "Help me plan a trip to Cannon Beach", Microsoft Edge shares the user's query and previous conversation history to help Bing Chat answer their query effectively.

-For questions that need **browsing context**, such as when the user asks Bing Chat to summarize a large page of text, Microsoft Edge requests permission from the user to access page information (the **browsing context**):
+For questions that need **browsing context**, such as when the user asks Bing Chat to summarize a large page of text, Microsoft Edge requests permission from the user to access page information:

 ![Bing Chat asking for consent to access the page content in Microsoft Edge](./index-images/consent-for-contextual-browsing.png)

-When the user grants permission to share page information, Microsoft Edge sends the full **browsing context** in addition to the users' **query** and previous **conversation history** to Bing Chat, to help generate a meaningful **response**.
+When the user grants permission to share page information, Microsoft Edge sends the full **browsing context** in addition to the user's **query** and previous **conversation history** to Bing Chat, to help generate a meaningful **response**.

 The user can modify this permission anytime by going to Microsoft Edge > **Settings** > **Sidebar** > **App and notification settings** > **App specific settings** > **Bing Chat** and then turning on or off the **Allow access to any webpage or PDF** toggle.